siom79/japicmp/README.md

 The tool has a set of CLI parameters that are described in the following:

-    -h                        Prints this help.
-    -o <pathToOldVersionJar>  Provides the path to the old version of the jar.
-    -n <pathToNewVersionJar>  Provides the path to the new version of the jar.
-    -x <pathToXmlOutputFile>  Provides the path to the xml output file.
+	-a <accessModifier>
-    -a <accessModifier>       Sets the access modifier level (public, package, protected, private), which should be used.
+	    Sets the access modifier level (public, package, protected, private), which should be used.

-    -i <packagesToInclude>    Comma separated list of package names to include, * can be used as wildcard.
-    -e <packagesToExclude>    Comma separated list of package names to exclude, * can be used as wildcard.
+	-b, --only-incompatible
-    -m                        Outputs only modified classes/methods.
+	    Outputs only classes/methods that are binary incompatible.
 If not given, all classes and methods are printed.

+	-e <packagesToExclude>, --exclude <packagesToExclude>
+	    Comma separated list of package names to exclude, * can be used as wildcard.

+	-h, --help
+	    Display help information

+	-i <packagesToInclude>, --include <packagesToInclude>
+	    Comma separated list of package names to include, * can be used as wildcard.

+	-m, --only-modified
-    -b                        Outputs only classes/methods that are binary incompatible.
+	    Outputs only modified classes/methods.
 If not given, all classes and methods are printed.

+	-n <pathToNewVersionJar>, --new <pathToNewVersionJar>
+	    Provides the path to the new version of the jar.

+	-o <pathToOldVersionJar>, --old <pathToOldVersionJar>
+	    Provides the path to the old version of the jar.

+	-x <pathToXmlOutputFile>, --xml-to-file <pathToXmlOutputFile>
+	    Provides the path to the xml output file.
+If not given, stdout is used.

 ###Usage maven plugin###